A data-driven approach for topology correction in low voltage distribution networks with PVs: Introduction

-The topology identification problem in distribution networks (DNs) could be briefly classified into three categories based on the main issues they are aiming to solve: (1) switch state identification, (2) connection lines and their length identification and (3) phase identification.
-The switch state identification was modeled as a classification problem in~\cite{9758816}, solved by a trained deep neural network and providing quick estimations under the selected features.
-To recover the accurate connection lines between transformers and customers, a probabilistic graphical model-based method was developed in~\cite{8456535} by restricting the propagation of SM data error.
-A power band-based strategy is proposed for dataset selection, aiming to enhance the accuracy of phase identification and transformer-to-meter matching~\cite{10533846}.
+The topology identification problem in distribution networks~(DNs) could be briefly classified into three categories: (1) switch state identification, (2) connection lines and their parameters identification, and (3) phase identification.
+The switch state identification was taken as a classification problem in~\cite{9758816}, solved by a trained deep neural network and providing quick estimations under the selected features.
+To recover accurate connection lines between transformers and customers, a probabilistic graphical model-based method was developed in~\cite{8456535} by restricting the propagation of SM data error.
 In~\cite{liu2023hybrid}, a hybrid data-driven approach integrating a partial correlation analysis strategy and a linear regression model is proposed to estimate topology from limited SM data.
-A similar work in~\cite{wang2023data} established a data-driven model based on the impedance matrix to correct topology and identify the impedance of connection lines from SM data.
+Based on an alternating direction method of multipliers, a robust topology identification method is proposed to estimate the line connection and their parameters using $\mu$-PMUs and SM datasets~\cite{9729419}.
+A two-step approach is introduced to identify the topology of LVDNs with multiple meter types, which provide different resolution datasets, mitigating the dependence on the SMs~\cite{10400804}.
+Related to phase identification, current approaches rely on voltage magnitude data and demand profiles~\cite{garcia2025data}.
+Since the correlation of voltage magnitude data from the same phase is stronger than that from different phases, correlation analysis is normally used.
+Given voltage magnitude datasets, spectral clustering and $k$-means clustering approaches are adopted to identify customer phase label~\cite{8955915}.
+The mixed integer linear programming model in~\cite{9409966} is constructed to identify the phase labels of single-phase customers by minimizing the gap between transformers' measurements and the estimated data (e.g., power and voltage magnitude) in each phase.
+Saliency analysis (SA) and statistical tests are combined in \cite{jimenez2020phase} to guarantee the identification accuracy of the data pairs with weak correlations. \textcolor{myblue}{Fig. \ref{Fig1}} presents several underground feeder deployment patterns in the Netherlands~\cite{web1}, which indicates the challenges of LVDN topology identification and correction in practice, e.g., multiple cables under the same street.
+In addition, some of the above approaches are sensitive to missing data and measurement errors, e.g., SA-based approaches.
+Furthermore, the user-feeder connection identification issue is rarely considered in the aforementioned papers due to the assumption that one main feeder connects to the transformer.